ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-01-The_History_of_CAD_-_Education_Chapter_1_Lesson_1.md

 ---

-A) To learn advanced 3D modeling techniques
+A) To master parametric design principles

-B) To set the foundation for understanding CAD
+B) To create complex mechanical assemblies

-C) To create complex mechanical assemblies
+C) To set the foundation for understanding CAD

-D) To master parametric design principles
+D) To learn advanced 3D modeling techniques

 ---

-To set the foundation for understanding CAD
+C

 ///